 The preferred alternatives would add day use facilities (picnic tables, benches, trails, etc.) at all three areas and new public docks at Lake McDonald and Rising Sun.
-Overnight accommodations and campgrounds maintained with would be few changes except at Many Glacier/Swiftcurrent, where additional low-cost lodging units would be provided.
+Overnight accommodations and campgrounds would be maintained with few changes except at Manv Glacier/Swiftcurrent, where additional low-cost lodging units would be provided.
 New shower and laundry facilities would be provided at both Swiftcurrent and Rising Sun, and auto repair services would be added at Rising Sun and Lake McDonald.
 No facilities would be kept open beyond the existing May-September visitor season.